RSD

 Rob Smith has found a new home in 2009, as RSD.
 With releases on respected labels including Punch Drunk, Earwax and Tectonic, RSD’s sound is typified by impossibly heavy sound system testing sub-lines and junglist dub breaks.

-Respect to RSD for his Top Ten current reggae/dubstep tracks for March 2009.
+Respect to RSD for his Top Ten current reggae and dubstep tracks for March 2009.

 1. Lion Dub feat Jah Dan – Heartbroken – Noah D remix (forthcoming on Earwax)